Epistemic Reject Option Prediction: Existing works

+\paragraph{Bayesian learning} Bayesian learning (BL) (e.g.~\cite{Bishop-PRML-2006,Gelman-Bayesian-2013}) provides a principled framework for modeling predictive uncertainty by maintaining a posterior distribution over model parameters and an induced predictive distribution over the target variable, thereby capturing both aleatoric and epistemic uncertainty.
+Bayesian neural networks (BNNs) extend this framework to deep models by placing priors over network parameters and have been successfully applied to improve uncertainty calibration, out-of-distribution detection, and reject-option prediction~\cite{Kendal-What-NIPS2017,Lakshminarayanan-Ensembles-NIPS2017}.

+Our work builds on this line of research by establishing a decision-theoretic foundation for reject-option prediction in which epistemic uncertainty is explicitly isolated and exploited.
+Since exact Bayesian inference in deep networks is generally intractable, practical BNNs rely on approximations such as Monte Carlo Dropout~\cite{Gal-Dropout-ICML2016} and deep ensembles~\cite{Lakshminarayanan-Ensembles-NIPS2017}.

-The predictive distribution $p(y|x,D)$ obtained through Bayesian learning captures total uncertainty, comprising both aleatoric and epistemic components. \cite{Depeweg-Decompos-ICML2018} proposed an approach to decompose total uncertainty into these two components.
-Their method first quantifies total and aleatoric uncertainty, and then derives the epistemic uncertainty as their difference.
-In the classification setting, $\SY=\{1,\ldots,Y\}$, total uncertainty is measured by the entropy of the predictive distribution $T(x,D)=H[p(y|x,D)]$.
-Aleatoric uncertainty is defined as the expected entropy of the conditional distribution $p(y|x,D)$, averaged over the posterior distribution of the parameters: $A(x,D)=\EE_{\theta\sim p(|D)}[H[p(y|x,\theta)]]$.
-Epistemic uncertainty is then defined as $E(x,D) = T(x,D) - A(x,D)$ which corresponds to the mutual information between $y$ and $\theta$:
+\paragraph{Aleatoric and epistemic uncertainty representation} The BL produces the predictive posterior $p(y\mid x,D)$ which allows to define the total uncertainty $T_*(x,D)$.
+An influential approach to decomposing total uncertainty into aleatoric and epistemic components was proposed by~\cite{Depeweg-Decompos-ICML2018}.
+Their method first quantifies total and aleatoric uncertainty and subsequently defines epistemic uncertainty as their difference.
+In the classification setting, $\SY=\{1,\ldots,Y\}$, total uncertainty is measured by the entropy of the predictive distribution $T_*(x,D)=\entropy{p(y|x,D)}$.
+Aleatoric uncertainty is defined as the expected entropy of the conditional distribution $p(y|x,D)$, averaged over the posterior distribution of the parameters: $A_*(x,D)=\EE_{\theta\sim p(\theta|D)}[\entropy{p(y|x,\theta)}]$.
+Epistemic uncertainty is then defined as $E_*(x,D) = T_*(x,D) - A_*(x,D)$, corresponding to the mutual information between $y$ and~$\theta$: